 How Long-Term Care Facilities are Responding

 To contain the virus’s spread, most long-term care facilities are limiting or excluding outside visitors, making it hard to check on loved ones.
-Social activities within the facility may also be cancelled, leading to social isolation for residents.
+Social activities within the facility may also be canceled, leading to social isolation for residents.
 In addition, long-term care facilities face staffing shortages even in the best of times.
 With the virus affecting staff as well as residents, facilities are having trouble providing needed care.
 Assisted living facilities, which are not heavily regulated, may have greater trouble containing the virus than nursing homes because their staff is not necessarily medically trained.

 The Harsh Reality of Bringing Loved Ones Home During the Pandemic